Ares-Developers/Ares-docs/new/custommissiles.rst

   Defines the cruising altitude in leptons at which height missile begins leveling off.
 Defaults to :value:`0`.

-:tagdef:`[AircraftType]Missile.Damage=integer`
-  Defines how much damage the missile does when launched from a rookie or veteran unit.
-Defaults to :value:`0`.

-:tagdef:`[AircraftType]Missile.EliteDamage=integer`
-  Defines how much damage the missile does when launched from an elite unit.
-  Defaults to :value:`0`.

 :tagdef:`[AircraftType]Missile.BodyLength=integer`
   Defines how long the body of the missile is in leptons.
 This is used to draw the trailer.
 Defaults to :value:`0`.